katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. warning:: **Copy old modules with care!**

-  Some older Ansible modules have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``DOCUMENTATION`` fields in the wrong order.
+  Some older Assible modules have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``DOCUMENTATION`` fields in the wrong order.
 These are legacy files that need updating - do not copy them into new modules.
 Over time we are updating and correcting older modules.
 Please follow the guidelines on this page!

 .. _shebang:

 Python shebang & UTF-8 coding
 ===============================

-Begin your Ansible module with ``#!/usr/bin/python`` - this "shebang" allows ``ansible_python_interpreter`` to work.
+Begin your Assible module with ``#!/usr/bin/python`` - this "shebang" allows ``assible_python_interpreter`` to work.
 Follow the shebang immediately with ``# -*- coding: utf-8 -*-`` to clarify that the file is UTF-8 encoded.

 .. _copyright: